 Although I’ve already addressed each of these multiple times—ironic from a beekeeper who avoids the stuff whenever possible—the discussion is not over.

 But for now, syrup season is upon us, so the diaries will have to wait.
 Today’s question is simple: Must you feed a new package of bees light syrup or can you feed them honey?

 Sugar syrup has many uses, but honey works better

 Sugar syrup has its uses, and a person with a new package of bees hardly ever has a super of honey laying around.
 But if you do, then you can certainly feed those bees honey instead of syrup.
-What is really amazing it that a lot of beekeepers will tell you otherwise.
+What is really amazing is that a lot of beekeepers will tell you otherwise.

 I think these legends or wives’ tales (husbands’ tales would make more sense) result from doing the same thing year after year without analyzing the reason.
 When we think of packages we think of syrup partly because they come packed with it, and partly because we don’t have extra supers of honey.
 But is it best for the bees?
 Probably not.

 The idea that a new colony must have sugar syrup is kind of amusing.
 It makes you wonder what they did for the 125-million-or-so years before C&H. Equally curious is the notion that bees won’t start raising brood without a dose of light syrup to remind them it’s spring.
 I’ve never heard of bees getting so high on honey they forget to raise kids.
-“Dammit honey!
+“Dammit, honey!
 We forgot to raise a family!”

 Obviously, if you run low on honey you have to feed.
 If you have no honey, you have to feed.
-But if you have plenty of perfectly good honey of a known source, don’t let anyone talk you out of it.
+But if you have plenty of perfectly good honey from a known source, don’t let anyone talk you out of it.